giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ### Data-Driven Modeling: E_lookup data from external text file

 If you have experimental data (e.g., from a sensor or a thermal analysis), put it in a text file, for example `stiffness.txt`:
 The first column in the lookup file is the physical coordinate z (same units as the model, from 0 to L).
+Intermediate values are interpolated linearly.
 ```
 # Z-coord   Value
 0.0  210000